Team-M2/muhit/README.md

 - For this project you have to set enable Location Kit, Map Kit and Site Kit
 - Than go again Project Settings page and click "agconnect-services.json" button for download json file.
 - Move to json file in base "app" folder that under your android project. (https://developer.huawei.com/consumer/en/doc/development/HMS-Guides/69407812#h1-1577692046342)
+- Go to app level gradle file and change application id of your android project.
+It must be same with app id on AppGallery console you defined.

 ### Application Promotion